Mana (series): Remakes

+Compilations

 Common elements

 A common element of the series is its seamless, real-time battle system.
 The system was developed by Koichi Ishii and improved upon by Hiromichi Tanaka, out of a desire to create a system different from the one featured in the first few Final Fantasy titles.
 While action-based, the Mana battle system is intended to be playable even by newcomers as well as veterans.
 The system is coupled with the distinctive hierarchical "Ring Command" menu system, featured prominently in Secret of Mana and Trials of Mana, and to a lesser extent in later installments.
 Each ring is a set of icons with a textual infobox explanation which, upon selection, allow the player to use an item, cast a spell, look up in-game statistics, or change the game's settings.
 Navigation within a menu is achieved by rotating the ring through the cursor left or right, while switching to a different menu is achieved by pressing the up or down buttons.
 Although not part of the series, the spin-off Secret of Evermore, developed by the North American Square Soft, was also built upon the "Ring Command" system.

 The Mana series features several recurring characters and beings, including the Final Fantasy creatures Chocobos in Final Fantasy Adventure and Legend of Mana, and Moogles in Secret of Mana and as a status ailment in Trials of Mana and Sword of Mana.
 Watts is a dwarf blacksmith wearing a horned helmet who upgrades the player's weaponry.
 Usually, an anthropomorphic cat merchant is found outside of town areas and allows a player to save the game and buy supplies at high prices.
-This role is played by Neko in Secret of Mana, and Niccolo in Legend of Mana and Sword of Mana.
+Neko plays this role in Secret of Mana, and Niccolo in Legend of Mana and Sword of Mana.
 In the Japanese games these merchants share the name Nikita.